The Condemned

 The Condemned is a 2007 action film written and directed by Scott Wiper.
 The film stars Steve Austin, Vinnie Jones, Robert Mammone, Tory Mussett, Madeleine West and Rick Hoffman.

 The film centers on ten convicts who are forced to fight each other to the death as part of an illegal game which is being broadcast to the public.
 The Condemned was filmed in Queensland, Australia.
 Fight choreography was coordinated by Richard Norton, who also stunt doubles for Jones on some scenes.
 A sequel titled The Condemned 2 starring Randy Orton was released in 2015.

 The film was produced by WWE Films and distributed by Lionsgate on April 27, 2007.
+The film received negative reviews from critics and was a box office bomb, grossing $8.6 million against a $20 million budget.

 Plot

 Jack Conrad awaits execution in a corrupt Salvadoran prison.
-He is "purchased" by a wealthy television producer and transported to a deserted island in the South Pacific along with nine other condemned criminals from prisons around the world.
-They are "offered" the opportunity to avoid capital punishment and win back their freedom with a pocket full of cash by fighting to the death in an illegal game to be filmed and broadcast live over the Internet.
+He is "purchased" by a wealthy TV producer and transported to a deserted island in the South Pacific along with nine other condemned criminals from prisons around the world.
+They are "offered" the opportunity to avoid capital punishment by fighting to the death in an illegal game to be filmed and broadcast live over the Internet.

-A bomb is placed on the ankle of every contestant, each featuring a 30-hour countdown timer, a failsafe mechanism that will set off the device, a tracking device, and a pin (similar to a grenade) that will detonate the bomb after a ten-second delay.
-The winner will have the bomb removed and be given their freedom as well as a pocket full of cash as the prize.
-Ian "Breck" Breckel, the TV show's creator and showrunner, is aiming for online ratings that equal or beat the latest Super Bowl reception of 40 million television viewers.
+A bomb is placed on the ankle of every contestant, each featuring a 30-hour countdown timer, a failsafe that will set off the device, a tracking device, and a pin that will detonate the bomb after a 10-second delay.
+The winner will have the bomb removed and be given their freedom, along with a cash prize.
+Ian "Breck" Breckel, the TV show's creator and showrunner, is aiming for online ratings that equal or beat the latest Super Bowl reception of 40 million viewers.

-As the broadcast progresses, FBI agents discover Conrad's real identity as Jack Riley after a tip from one of Conrad's former classmates.
+As the broadcast progresses, FBI agents discover Conrad's real identity, Jack Riley, after a tip from one of Conrad's former classmates.
 Conrad is discovered to be a former Delta Force operative who was captured on a Black ops mission to El Salvador after bombing a building controlled by drug dealers.
-Conrad's girlfriend Sarah becomes aware of the situation and watches the show at the local bar she works at as it unfolds.
+Conrad's girlfriend, Sarah, becomes aware of the situation and watches the show unfold at the local bar where she works.

-As the contestants were dropped off on the island, there was a mishap where Italian contestant Dominic Giangrasso fell on a dilapidated pier and died after being impaled by one of the beams.
-Ewan McStarley and Saiga team up to remove the competition, while Yasantwa uses her wiles to trick Bruggerman and Mackie to their death.
+As the contestants were dropped off on the island, there was a fatal mishap where Italian contestant Dominic Giangrasso fell on a dilapidated pier and was impaled by one of the beams.
+Ewan McStarley and Saiga team up to kill the competition, while Yasantwa uses her wiles to trick Bruggerman and Mackie into their deaths.
 Conrad manages to kill Raudsep and teams up with Paco, who was desperate to find his wife.
 After reuniting with Rosa, Paco is severely injured by McStarley and Saiga and is forced to watch them rape and kill Rosa.
-Conrad manages to pull Paco away and after seeing the show's broadcast tower before the show, Conrad infiltrates the tower and calls Sarah, managing to tell her the latitude of the island before he is chased off by Baxter, Breckel's head of security.
+Conrad manages to pull Paco away, and after seeing the show's broadcast tower, he infiltrates it and calls Sarah, telling her the island's latitude before he is chased off by Baxter, Breckel's head of security.